| Media

 point as to why this problem is a danger to the very survival of

+our country.
 Drawing upon his years as a teacher

 and author and using extensive data and research as well, Kay